cojeyambao0601/sap-hana-cookbook/README.md

 Description
 ===========
-This cookbook provides recipes for installing and updating SAP Hana database and SAP Hana client.
+This cookbook provides recipes for installing SAP Hana Server & Client / Sap Hana Client

 Requirements
 ===========
 ### Platform

-* Suse SLES 11 SP2 (check [PAM](https://service.sap.com/sap/support/pam) for changes)
+* AWS Image - Suse SLES 11 SP3 (checked on this AMI: ami-f1f5acc1 from region: us-west-2)
-* approx. 5GB in the directory specified in attribute `['install'].['tempdir']`
+* approx. 25GB in the rootfs directory and 5GB for the specified directory in attribute `['install'].['tempdir']`
+* AWS EC2 Instance Type: c4.4xlarge (Minimum requirements - tested on this type)
+*

 ### Attributes